-It is essential that we establish positive and effective working relationships with other agencies who are partners in Lincolnshire's Safeguarding Pupils Partnership (LSCP) in order for us to effectively safeguarding our pupils.
-We have a joint responsibility to share information when it will help a child/pupils to stay safe.
-Key partners include Lincolnshire County Council, Police and Health but we also engage with a wide network of local and national organisations in our mission to protect the pupils in our school.
+It is essential that we establish positive and effective working relationships with other agencies who are partners in Lincolnshire's Safeguarding Children Partnership (LSCP) for us to effectively safeguarding our children.
+We have a joint responsibility to share information when it will help a child/children to stay safe.
+Key partners include Lincolnshire County Council, Police and Health but we also engage with a wide network of local and national organisations in our mission to protect the children in our school.